Tarun Pamneja MBACP UKCP MBPsS

 I have particular expertise in working with alcohol and drug addictions, severe anxiety and depression, obsessions and compulsions and concerns around race, sexuality and sexual health.
 For a few years, I ran the counselling service at Naz Project London, a sexual health charity working with BME communities.

-I trained at Metanoia Institute As with all responsible psychotherapists, I have on-going personal experience of long-term psychotherapy.
-I am registered with the UK council for psychotherapy (UKCP), the British Association of Counselling and Psychotherapy (BACP) and the British Psychological Society (BPS).
+I trained at Metanoia Institute and I am registered with the UK council for psychotherapy (UKCP), the British Association of Counselling and Psychotherapy (BACP) and the British Psychological Society (BPS).
+As with all responsible psychotherapists, I have on-going personal experience of long-term psychotherapy.

 You may be looking at psychotherapy because you: